brianlellis/vuejs-v2-ledger-balance/README.md

 * Some small CSS work.
 These were left as sheets on purpose utilizing a helper component for cleaner injection into the app.

-# What this is exhibition doesn't show?
+# What this exhibition doesn't show?
 * Vuex, this was on purpose as I prefer to keep showcase minimal in features shown in different environments
 * NPM, I prefer to keep environment needs minimal for showcases to avoid dependency conflicts